 When a law emerges from a statistical averaging, there are always relatively rare events, in which individual atoms violate the rule that holds on average.
 We call these fluctuations.
 A good example is the tendency of collections of atoms, when cooled, to form regular crystal patterns.
 But from time to time an atom ends up in the wrong place, disrupting the beautiful symmetry of the crystal arrangement.
 We say the pattern has been disordered.

 Could this disordering of locality serve to explain the quantum nonlocality inherent in entangled particles?
-I believe the answer is yes, and indeed we have shown that this is the case in two different models of fundamental completions of quantum mechanics.
+I believe the answer is yes.
+Indeed, we have shown this to be the case in two different models of fundamental completions of quantum mechanics.